 Electronic commerce is taking over physical trade.
 It’s popular because of its convenience generously offered by modern technologies, but at the same time it causes specific difficulties different from those when running business in a physical shop.
 We have given you e-commerce site migration tips and tips for small online shops with few products.
-Now we offer tips and solutions which will be useful for e-com websites of any scale, because all online stores have or may have some common challenges which we will cover in this article.
+Now we offer tips and solutions which will be useful for E-commerce websites of any scale, because all E-commerce websites have or may have some common challenges which we will cover in this article.

 Challenge #1: Shopping cart abandonment